 - Fit: To accommodate wearers of all shoe sizes, a fit of 16” L by 8” W works well.
 The sturdy strips ensure a snug fit against the shoe to prevent slipping.
 Not only does this support comfort, it also thwarts ESD effectively.

 - Slip Resistance: There are both regular sole and skid-resistant options available for ESD shoe covers.
 The skid-free soles are useful in potentially slippery conditions.
 In cleanroom environments, where surfaces may be more slippery due to their sanitary nature, it may be beneficial to opt for skid-resistant conductive shoe covers to keep your employees safe.

 Conductive shoe covers are made from lightweight material to prevent discomfort.
 In fact, they’re so comfortable that wearers may wind up forgetting they even have them on!
 In an environment where impurities simply can’t enter the equation, ESD shoe covers are an effective line of defense for keeping your devices safe.
 They’ll also limit contamination to help keep your cleanrooms and products immaculate.

 Both regular sole and skid-resistant conductive shoe covers come in large quantities to last you a long period of time.
-To browse ESD shoe cover options, visit Harmony Business Supplies online.
+To browse ESD shoe cover options, visit Harmony Lab & Safety Supplies online.